pricyspark/ArtifactSort-GI/README.md

    Select a set and optimization target, and it will return expected resin requirements to farm improvements of at least 0%, 1%, and 5%.
    It also returns how much resin you save on average if you instead define or reshape an artifact.
+Scoring is performed using a weighted sum of an artifact's stats.
+Optimization targets define the weights.
-Optimization targets are defined by a dictionary with a weighted sum of the considered stats.
-The current input formatting isn't user friendly, and a better input method is in progress.
-For more examples of properly formatted optimization targets, look in targets.py.
+   Currently, if you use a target that isn't cached, this will run very slowly.
+For examples of cached properly formatted optimization targets, look in targets.py.
 (Warning: it's a mess in there)

    Example optimization target:

    ```
    {'atk_': 6, 'atk': 2, 'crit_': 8}
    ```

 ## Cleanup

 venv + pip

 ```sh
 deactivate
 rm -rf .venv
 ```

 conda

 ```sh
 conda deactivate
 conda env remove -n artifact_sort
 ```

 ## Roadmap

 - [X] GUI
 - [X] Analysis for defining
 - [X] Analysis for reshaping